spencerahill/clim-change-course_2025/_sources/info/syllabus.md

 ### Stretch break (~5 min) while I post that week's assignment
 2.5 hours is too long without a break!
 Get up, stretch your legs, use the restroom, whatever you need to be in the best mindset and ready physically to make the most of the second portion of class.

-During that time, I will post that week's HW assignment to Blackboard and, if it has a JupyterHub component, on the course JupyterHub.
+During that time, I will post that week's HW assignment to Brightspace and, if it has a JupyterHub component, on the course JupyterHub.

 ### Final ~1 hour: hands-on session
 In this part of the class, I'll mostly assist you with the computational aspects of the course.
 This will often consist of an initial, guided tutorial followed by a more open session where I'll be floating around the classroom answering questions as you all ask them.